 What is the definition of “possession of drug paraphernalia?”

-More specifically, under Fla.
-Statute 893.145 drug paraphernalia is defined to include materials and equipment that are used for: growing; planting; transporting; packaging; injecting; ingesting; producing; inhaling; or any other device used to get drugs/narcotics into the body of a person.
+Under Fla.
+Statute 893.145, drug paraphernalia, as defined by a Lawyer for drug crimes in Tampa, FL may include materials and equipment that are used for: growing; planting; transporting; packaging; injecting; ingesting; producing; inhaling; or any other device used to get drugs/narcotics into the body of a person.

 After a person is charged with possession of drug paraphernalia by a law enforcement officer, an intake attorney with the State Attorney’s Office will then decide if the items are indeed considered paraphernalia.
 If the state’s attorney believes that the items are in fact paraphernalia, formal charges will be filed.
 The prosecutor in Tampa or St. Petersburg, Florida will then have to prove beyond a reasonable doubt that the accused individual either had the possession of drug paraphernalia in their hand, hidden in their clothing, on their body; or that the drug paraphernalia was in close proximity to the person and that he or she had control over it.